alexandrainst/laerebogen/DATASET_README.md

 ## Creators and Funders

-This dataset was created by [Dan Saattrup Smart](https://huggingface.co/saattrupdan) from the [Alexandra Institute](https://alexandra.dk) as part of the [Danish Foundation Models project](https://www.foundationmodels.dk).
+This dataset was created by [Sofie Helene Bruun](https://hf.co/sofiehb) and [Dan Saattrup Smart](https://huggingface.co/saattrupdan) from the [Alexandra Institute](https://alexandra.dk) as part of the [Danish Foundation Models project](https://www.foundationmodels.dk).
 The project is funded by the Danish Research Reserve as part of the national budget of Denmark for 2025, and consists of the following partners:

 - [Alexandra Institute](https://alexandra.dk)